Sapirrior/Scottler/TOS.md

 Terms of Service:

-By using our activities discord bot, you agree to:
+By using our scottler discord bot, you agree to:

 Let us collect message data to detect and remove links Keep your server safe from spam and phishing attacks